asyncapi/glee/docs/pages/auth-concept/authentication.md

 **The Client asyncapi.yaml file does not need to implement all the security requirements in the server, it only needs to implement the ones that it uses.**

-Glee can act as both a server and a client at the same time.
+Glee can act as both a server and a client.
 Hence the need for `serverAuth` and `clientAuth`.
-Glee acts as a client when the `x-remoteServers` property is present in the `asyncapi.yaml` file.
+Glee acts as a client when the server name is included in the `x-remoteServers` property in the `asyncapi.yaml` file.

-When Glee acts as a client, it can connect to a Glee server, and when Glee acts as a server it accepts connection from other Glee clients.
-Hence a Glee application can both accept connections from clients while also sending requests to other Glee applications (servers) ath the same time.
+When Glee acts as a client, it can connect to a Glee server, and when Glee acts as a server it accepts connections from other Glee clients.
+Hence a Glee application can both accept connections from clients while also sending requests to other Glee applications (servers) at the same time.

 When a security requirement is specified in the `asyncapi.yaml` file and Glee acts as a server, the `serverAuth` function should be implemented, if Glee acts as a client then the `clientAuth` function should be implemented.
 If Glee is being used as both client and server, then it should have both the `clientAuth` and `serverAuth` functions.